Understanding Strength Plateaus

 Reality Check

 If you're eating at maintenance or in a deficit, don't expect linear strength gains.
-Muscle growth requires energy.
+Hard strength progress is easier when recovery and energy availability are adequate.